sardana-org/sardana-followup/20181108/MINUTES.md

 	     backups, snapshots)
 	    * Alba: expconf reacting on events can have side effects - already reported to github - will be fixed for Jan19
-	    * Desy: Ctrl+C does not stop motors - Teresa will try tro reproduce it and report it on GitHub.
+	    * Desy: Ctrl+C forces to restart the MacroServer if any motor get stack or return an exception from its StopMove - Teresa will try tro reproduce it and report it on GitHub.
 2. Brainstorming
 	* Review of last brainstorming outputs:
 	    * Follow-up meetings